natvt8/globalGSA/README.md

 # globalGSA - postGWAS analysis
 Implementation of different Gene-set Analysis (GSA) algorithm for combining the individual pvalues of a set of genetic variants (SNPs) in a gene level p-value.

+---

+## Description

+This package implements four different GSA methods for combining individual p-values of a set of SNPs.
+Each method provides a p-value for a joint test of association between the phenotype and the specified set of genetic variants.
+Since the SNPs in a set may follow different modes of inheritance, previously to the GSA, a global test for the best inheritance model (dominant, recessive, log-additive, and co-dominant) is performed on every SNP.
+The permutational p-value of the best model is obtained.

+The four implemented methods are:

+* the globalEVT method

+* the globalARTP,

+* the Fisher's method

+* the Simes' method

 ## Simulation procedure